-Taking into account the transactions involving treasury shares, the Company directly and indirectly held 3,729,074 treasury shares as at 31 December 2023.
+Taking into account the transactions involving treasury shares, the Company directly and indirectly held 8,871,060 treasury shares as at 31 December 2024.

-I) Direction and coordination activities (pursuant to Article 2497 et seq. of the Italian Civil Code)
+j) Direction and coordination activities (pursuant to Article 2497 et seq. of the Italian Civil Code)

-The Company heads the Prysmian Group and performs direction and coordination activities for its direct or indirect subsidiaries pursuant to Article 2497 of the Civil Code.
+The Company heads the Prysmian Group and performs direction and coordination activities for its direct and indirect subsidiaries pursuant to Article 2497 of the Italian Civil Code.

-The Company, not subject to the control, direction or coordination of other entities, is independent in the choices that determine the:
+For its part, the Company is not subject to control, direction or coordination by other parties, making independent decisions with regard to the:

-- (i) drafting of industrial, strategic and financial plans or budgets for the Group, - (ii) issue of guidelines on financial and credit policy, - (iii) centralisation of functions such as treasury, administration, finance and control,

-(iv) establishment of Group growth strategies and its strategic and market positioning as well as for the individual companies, especially when these policies might influence and determine actual implementation by Company management.
+- (i) preparation of industrial, strategic and financial plans or budgets for the Group, - (ii) issue of guidelines on financial and credit policy, - (iii) centralisation of functions such as treasury, administration, finance and control. - (iv) establishment of Group growth strategies and its strategic and market positioning as well as for the individual companies, especially when these policies might influence and determine actual implementation by Company management.